 9. Cadron Settlement Park

 Cadron Settlement Park is located directly west of Conway along the Arkansas River.
 Historically, it was an important port along the river, though it is no longer used as such.
-Today, it’s listed on the National Register of Historic Places thanks in large part to the reconstructed architecturally significant blockhouse on the grounds.
+Today, it’s listed on the National Register of Historic Places thanks largely to the reconstructed architecturally significant blockhouse on the grounds.
 Its unique second story is larger and overhangs the first.

 The park features boat ramps to the river, picnic areas & pavilions, and numerous hiking trails.
 A biking trail winds its way through the hilly bluffs.
 It features tight turns as well as great views of the Arkansas River.
 There are also historical markers denoting the memorable role the area played along the Trial of Tears.